Bill Tierney: Player

-Tierney played collegiate lacrosse at Cortland State where he was also a member of Delta Kappa Beta fraternity.
+A native of Levittown, New York, Tierney played collegiate lacrosse at Cortland State where he was also a member of the Delta Kappa Beta fraternity.
 In 1973, he played on the USILA national championship team.
 This was the small college, non Division I national tournament, prior to the splitting of Division I, II and III national tournaments.

 In 1972, Tierney was a member of a seminal Cortland NCAA Semifinal team that upset Navy.
 Following college, Tierney pursued a master's degree at Adelphi University, and coached high school lacrosse at Great Neck South High School, then Levittown Memorial High School.

 Coach

 In 1982, Tierney's took his first collegiate coaching position with the Rochester Institute of Technology.
 He took the team to its first NCAA tournaments in both 1983 and 1984.
 In 1983, he earned the Division III Coach of the Year.
 Following this success, Tierney joined the Johns Hopkins University Blue Jays as an assistant lacrosse coach (winning two national championships), and also served as head coach of the soccer team from 1985 to 1987.

 In 1988, Tierney accepted the position as head coach of the Princeton Tigers.
 He acquired a program that was underdeveloped, and quickly turned it around.
 Tierney's Tigers won six NCAA championships (1992, 1994, 1996, 1997, 1998, and 2001) in nine years, and have appeared in eight NCAA championship games, nine NCAA Final Fours and 11 Ivy League championships.
 In 1992, Tierney was awarded USILA Coach of the Year honors.